refresh-bio/FAMSA/README.md

 ```
 conda install -c bioconda famsa
 ```
 For detailed instructions how to set up Bioconda, please refer to the [Bioconda manual](https://bioconda.github.io/user/install.html#install-conda).
+A user-friendly [PyFAMSA](https://github.com/althonos/pyfamsa) module authored by [Martin Larralde](https://github.com/althonos/) allows running analyzes directly from Python.
-FAMSA can be also built from the sources distributed as:
+Finally, FAMSA can be built from the sources distributed as:

 * Visual Studio 2019 solution for Windows,
 * MAKE project for Linux and OS X (g++-5 required, g++-8 recommended).